Planning on renting a car in Switzerland and need some tips? Switzerland is a small and pretty easy country to travel around.

-Being a mountainous country, Switzerland doesn’t have a lot of airports.
+Being a mountainous country, Switzerland doesn’t have a plethora of airports.
 That means the primary way to travel around the country is via train.
 But if you don’t want to be beholden to the train network, car hire is most definitely a top option.
 Trains in Switzerland are extremely expensive unless you have some kind of pre-bought pass, so always look at car rental Switzerland prices to determine what’s best for you, depending on how much you move around.

-Chances are you’ll be arriving from wherever you are in the world to Zurich International Airport.
-From there, it’s relatively simple to rent a car, thanks to many companies having a presence at the airport – including well known international companies such as Avis and Hertz.
+Chances are you’ll be arriving from wherever you are in the world at Zurich International Airport.
+From there, it’s relatively simple to rent a car, thanks to many companies having a presence at the airport – including well-known international companies such as Avis and Hertz.

 Switzerland won’t really have any shortage of vehicles that you can hire.
 That said, if you want the size, type, or even brand of car that you desire, it’s advisable to book in advance – especially if your whole trip relies on having your own wheels.
 This is easily done online, of course.

-Not only does booking in advance allow the luxury of choice, but it may also mean that you get access to early bird booking deals (21 days or more is the usual), as well as discounts for booking in advance/online as opposed to walk-up bookings.
-Basically, it’s better to plan ahead.
+Not only does booking in advance allow the luxury of choice, but it may also mean that you get access to early bird booking deals (21 days or more is usual), as well as discounts for booking in advance/online as opposed to walk-up bookings.
+It’s better to plan ahead.

-If you’re traveling Switzerland during the winter months you’ll want to make sure that you are familiar with driving in snow and slippery conditions.
-You’ll also want to make sure your car has winter tires, especially for driving the mountain passes.
+If you’re traveling to Switzerland during the winter months, you’ll want to ensure that you are familiar with driving in snow and slippery conditions.
+You’ll also want to ensure your car has winter tires, especially for driving the mountain passes.

-Before you even start driving around and filling your new wheels up with delicious diesel or gas (whatever the case may be), the average car rental in Switzerland will be costing you an average of $359 per week.
+Before you even start driving around and filling your new wheels up with delicious diesel or gas (whatever the case may be), the average car rental in Switzerland will cost you an average of $359 per week.
 That’s $51 a day, though it truly all depends on the season.
 Summer and winter are both high seasons in Switzerland.
 But it’s best to play around on different car rental sites before you book to get the best rate.
 I like to check Discover Cars and Rentalcars.com.

 That’s the average, of course.
-Depending on the time of year, it could be much more expensive (the Holiday Season, Easter and the Summer Vacation, to be exact).
-Of course, booking online and in advence will almost certainly yield cheaper results, too.
+Depending on the time of year, it could be much more expensive (the Holiday Season, Easter, and the Summer Vacation, to be exact).
+Of course, booking online and in advance will almost certainly yield cheaper results, too.

 Gas or diesel?

 Unleaded petrol is the norm in Switzerland; you’ll find it in the green pumps at gas stations.
 Diesel is everywhere too.
-It can change, obviously, but generally, it’s 1.40 CHF (Swiss Francs) per liter for unleaded, 1.20 for diesel.
+Obviously, it can change, but generally, it’s 1.40-1.50 CHF (Swiss Francs) per liter for unleaded, and 1.20 for diesel.

-Car insurance is, thankfully, often built into the price of hiring a car in Switzerland.
-It’s illegal to drive without car insurance, so most often it will be part of the final cost of your rental car.
+Car insurance is often built into the price of hiring a car in Switzerland.
+It’s illegal to drive without car insurance, so most often, it will be part of the final cost of your rental car.

-That’s right, if you have a US credit card, or equivalent in another country, it’s possible you already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
-It’s worth it to check your documentation and call your credit card company to find out.
-It’s even worth considering signing up to a new credit card that does offer this so you don’t have to pay for ridiculous car rental insurance.
+If you have a US credit card or equivalent in another country, you may already have CDW (collision damage waiver) insurance for rental car coverage and don’t know it!
+It’s worth checking your documentation and calling your credit card company to find out.
+It’s even worth considering signing up for a new credit card that does offer this, so you don’t have to pay for ridiculous car rental insurance.
 See our favorite travel credit cards here.

-That works out great for us since we are nomadic and don’t have a car or home.
-Car rental companies in Switzerland and around the world love to scare customers and upsell all their insurance packages.
+That works out great for us since we are nomadic.
+Car rental companies in Switzerland and worldwide love to scare customers and upsell all their extra insurance packages.
 You need to make sure if you need it or not before falling victim to their trap.
-Call your credit card company and always find out before you get to Switzerland.
+Call your credit card company and always find out before you travel to Switzerland.

 If you don’t have a credit card that covers rental car insurance, it may be worth adding it on to your package.
-That way if there is an accident you won’t be stuck paying for a car hire out of pocket.
+That way, you won’t be stuck paying for a car hire out of pocket if there is an accident.

 Hold charges, an amount “billed” to the credit card you use to book, are a thing and can range anywhere from a minimum of around $200 to the thousands.
-It’s a very common practice.
+It’s a widespread practice.

-Don’t worry though; it’s not charged to your credit card, it’s on hold in case something goes wrong with the car or you do something stupid, like crashing the vehicle and trying to do a runner.
+Don’t worry; it’s not charged to your credit card; it’s on hold in case something goes wrong with the car or you do something stupid, like crash the vehicle and run away or attempt to steal it.
 Believe it or not, it happens!

 Navigating your way around the roads of Switzerland shouldn’t be too tricky.
 This is a developed country with a sophisticated road network, from well-maintained mountain roads to super slick autobahns.

 Your car may come with an in-built GPS (which we recommend, just in case your own methods fail), but that may mean a more expensive rental.
-Google Maps, available on your smartphone, will usually work just fine.
-Make sure you pre-load your journey while you have wi-fi if you don’t have any data.
-Google Maps allows you to download offline maps so you always have turn by turn navigation.
+Google Maps, an app available on your smartphone, will usually work just fine.
+Make sure you pre-load your journey while you have wi-fi if you don’t have a Swiss sim card.
+Google Maps lets you download offline maps, so you always have turn-by-turn navigation.

 It’s always a good idea to be able to use your phone when you’re driving a car around a foreign country.
-If not because you need to call somebody for assistance, then just to Google where the heck you are.
+You may need to call for assistance.

-A local sim is definitely something we recommend.
+A local sim is something we recommend.
 Data means not having to rely on pre-loaded routes, too.
-Pick one up from the airport from as low as 20 CHF and you’ll get 2 to 3 G.B. of data and multiple minutes calls and SMS; the national provider is Swisscom.
+Pick one up from the airport from as low as 20 CHF, and you’ll get 2 to 3 G.B. of data and multiple minutes calls and SMS; the national provider is Swisscom.
 We pick up a sim card in almost every country we visit.
 You can also get an eSim so you’re prepared before you land with Airalo.

-Being Switzerland, you shouldn’t be hassled or scammed too much (if at all) about alleged “damage” you’ve inflicted upon a rental vehicle.
-Sure, it’s not renting a motorbike in Thailand, but it’s still advisable to inspect your rental car thoroughly.
+Being in Switzerland, you shouldn’t be hassled or scammed too much (if at all) about alleged “damage” you’ve inflicted upon a rental vehicle.
+Sure, it’s not renting a motorbike in Thailand, but inspecting your rental car thoroughly is advisable.

 When you’re asked if you want to look at the vehicle, always say yes.
-Take photos or a film as proof of any dents or scratches before you drive off.
-If the damages aren’t noted on your rental papers you should make sure they get added before leaving the rental car agency.
+Before you drive off, take photos or film as proof of any dents or scratches.
+If the damages aren’t noted on your rental papers, you should ensure they get added before leaving the rental car agency.

 It could be a mistake, but these things happen.
 The hold charge?
 That might have become an actual charge.
 Or the rental company may have added extra fees when they weren’t supposed to.
 Usually, this sort of thing is a mistake, but it still needs to be worked out.

-It’s best to check before you leave the country; it will be much harder to deal with home and calling abroad.
+It’s best to check before you leave the country; dealing with home and calling abroad will be harder.
 It’s easier to dispute with the company there and then, rather than sitting for hours on an expensive helpline.

-If you’re tested and your BAC comes out between 0.05 and 0.079%, you’ll either be fined or arrested.
+You’ll either be fined or arrested if you’re tested, and your BAC comes out between 0.05 and 0.079%.
 If it’s higher, the fine will be higher, you can be arrested, and your driving license could be confiscated for three months (at least).
-Even if you’re the passenger, you can still be held responsible – if you have a driving license, that is – and fined.
+Even if you’re the passenger, you can still be held responsible – if you have a driving license – and fined.

 With some of the strictest DUI limits in the world, it’s just not worth it – and it’s dangerous.
 Be careful if you’ve been drinking the night before and drive in the morning, as the alcohol could still be in your blood.

-Most Alpine passes can be driven all year round, but tunnels may be opened instead, depending on danger levels.
-You must have your headlights on at all times – day and night; not doing so will result in a fine.
-Keep them on low beam in tunnels; you don’t want to blind people.
+- Most Alpine passes can be driven all year round, but tunnels may be opened instead, depending on danger levels.
+You must have your headlights on at all times – day and night; not doing so could result in a fine.
+Keep them on low beams in tunnels; you don’t want to blind people.

-If you’re on a mountain road, the ascending vehicle has priority.
-Postal buses, however, always have the right of way, no matter which direction they’re going.
+- If you’re on a mountain road, the ascending vehicle has priority.
+Postal buses, however, always have the right of way, regardless of direction.

-There are two main factors that will dictate how much your rental car will cost you in Switzerland – when you book, and where you book.
+Two main factors will dictate how much your rental car will cost you in Switzerland – when you book and where you book.

-Booking online is much better; it goes without saying that the bigger companies (Avis and Hertz, as we’ve mentioned) will be more reliable, efficient, and possibly have deals.
+Booking online is much better; the more prominent companies (Avis and Hertz, as we’ve mentioned) will be more reliable, efficient, and possibly have deals.
 Our favorite sites to look at are Discover Cars and Rentalcars.com to compare rates.